Mr. Lobo: Other appearances

 On December 11, 2009, Mr. Lobo was the guest on the late-night syndicated radio talk show Coast to Coast AM.
 On the second hour, the infamous caller and right-wing extremist "J.C." called in to denounce Mr. Lobo and horror hosts in general.

 Mr. Lobo also has a cameo in the music video for the song "Hot Sahara" by the band Fans of Jimmy Century.

 On October 21, 2010, Mr. Lobo posted a video response to Elvira's "Elvira's Not a Witch" viral video on YouTube titled "Re: Elvira's Not a Witch".
 It was a spoof on Elvira's video which was a parody of Christine O'Donnell's popular "I'm Not A Witch" ad.
 On October 30, 2010, Mr. Lobo did a spoken word parody complaining about how much the song "Monster Mash" is played.

 In 2019, Mr. Lobo can be seen in several of the Cinemassacre "Rental Reviews" videos on YouTube.
 He plays the landlord for the building.

+In 2020, Mr. Lobo was interviewed by reporter Paul Dale Roberts, for the Costa Rican Times.

 On April 5, 2021, Mr. Lobo was a feature guest on "Time for the Show".